Pension contributions tax relief: limits

 - where you have used the trivial or small pots pensions rules to fully cash in money purchase pension savings, or

 - where you have used your pension to purchase an annuity that is either fixed or increases.
-Note, however, that if your pension is used to purchase an investment-linked or flexible annuity, where your income could go down, then the MPAA will apply.
+Note, however, that if your pension is used to purchase an investment-linked or flexible annuity, where your income could go down, then the money purchase annual allowance will apply.

 More information about when the annual allowance does not apply can be found in HMRC’s Pensions Tax Manual on GOV.UK.